fullstackenviormentss/app-malicious-domains/README.md

 ### Step 4: Create AWS Lambda function

 #### 4.1 Sign in to the AWS Management Console and open the AWS Lambda console.
-#### 4.2 Click "Get Started Now", or if you have created functions already, click "Create a Lambda function"
+#### 4.2 Click "Get Started Now", or if you have created functions already, click "Create a Lambda function".
 #### 4.3 Click "Skip" on the bottom right.
 #### 4.4 Configure Lambda function.